Judging Panel

 The Golden Spurtle Crown and Speciality Award relies on the skills and experience of our Judging Panel.
-The Judging Team is a range of famous and prestigious chefs and a Scottish sporting icon.
+The Judging Team is a range of famous and prestigious chefs and a high profile celebrity judge.
 Without our judges there would be no competition.

 Neil Mugg – Head Judge, chairperson of Judging Panel

-We are delighted to welcome back Neil Mugg, who has been a judge at the Championships on many previous occasions.
 Neil has enjoyed a fantastic career working as a Chef in Scotland.
-Starting on the west coast of Scotland in a country house hotel, moved to Glasgow in 1990 to further his career in developing skills as a Pastry Chef whilst also studying at college.
-During the time in Glasgow Neil moved periodically and has worked in many places including the Triangle restaurant, One Devonshire Gardens and was the Head Pastry Chef at the Hilton Hotel.
+Starting on the West coast in a country house hotel, he moved to Glasgow in 1990 to further his career.
+Neil developed skills as a Pastry Chef whilst also studying cookery and pastries/ desserts at both Glasgow and James Watt colleges.

 Kirsten Gilmour (Kj)